Flying Squirrel Habits-AnimalBehaviorCorner

 The flying squirrel mating call typically lasts for about two seconds and is repeated several times in succession.
 The sound is produced by rapidly vibrating the vocal cords, which produce a series of high-pitched tones.

-Flying Squirrel Social Behavior
+D. Flying Squirrel Social Behavior

 Although they are often seen alone, flying squirrels are social animals that live in family groups.
 They are most active at dusk and dawn and spend most of their time in trees.
 When they are not eating or sleeping, flying squirrels groom each other and play games such as tag.

-2. Flying Squirrel Behavioral Adaptations
+3. Flying Squirrel Behavioral Adaptations

 In North America, the most common flying squirrel is the northern flying squirrel (Glaucomys sabrinus).
 These nocturnal creatures can glide between trees using a patagium, a furry membrane that extends from their wrists to their ankles.
-Although they can’t fly, they are able to slow their descent and cover great distances with these glides.

 Flying squirrels are also great climbers and spend most of their time in the trees.
 Their bodies are slim and elongated with long hind legs that help them leap from branch to branch.
 They have sharp claws that help them grip onto tree bark and keep them from falling.